OrigamiKing3612/OrigamiKings-Client-Modpack/How to use mods.md

 1. Make sure you have java installed
    1. To check press Command + space and type terminal then press enter
    2. Type 'java -version'
-      1. If you you get an error then you don’t have java installed ask OrigamiKing3612 for help
+      1. If you get an error then you don’t have java installed ask OrigamiKing3612 for help
       2. If you get a version number then you have Java installed go to step 2
 2. Now that you have Java installed go to [The Fabric Website](https://fabricmc.net/use/installer/) (or use the one in this folder) and download the universal jar
 3. When it’s done open it